dd2333/DDPhotoAlbum/README.md

 * The simulator does not support the camera.<br />

 ### Cocoapods import:
-* Pop is available on CocoaPods.
+* DDPhotoAlbum is available on CocoaPods.
 Just add the following to your project Podfile:<br />

   ```pod 'DDPhotoAlbum', '~> 1.1.1'```